Electromagnetic spectral properties and Debye screening of a strongly magnetized hot medium: Electromagnetic spectral function and its properties in presence of strong background magnetic field

-\bea iS_{ms}(k)=ie^{-{k_\perp^2}/{q_fB}}~~\frac{\slashed{k}_\shortparallel+m_f}{ k_\shortparallel^2-m_f^2}(1-i\gamma_1\gamma_2), \eea where $k$ is four momentum and we have used the properties of generalized Laguerre polynomial, $L_n\equiv L_n^0$ and $L_{-1}^\alpha = 0$.
-One could also get to (\ref{prop_sfa}) directly from (\ref{schwinger_propertime}) by putting $q_fB\rightarrow \infty$.
-The appearance of the projection operator $(1-i\gamma_1\gamma_2)$ in (\ref{prop_sfa}) indicates that the spin of the fermions in LLL are aligned along the field direction~\cite{Shovkovy,gusynin}.
-As $k_\perp^2 << q_fB$, one can see from (\ref{prop_sfa}) that an effective dimensional reduction from (3+1) to (1+1) takes place in the strong field limit.
 As a consequence the motion of the charged particle is restricted in the direction perpendicular to the magnetic field but can move along the field direction in LLL.
 This effective dimensional reduction also plays an important role in catalyzing the spontaneous chiral symmetry breaking~\cite{Shovkovy,gusynin} since the fermion pairing takes place in LLL, which enhances the generation of fermionic mass through the chiral condensate in strong field limit at $T=0$.
 The pairing dynamics is essentially (1+1) dimensional where the fermion pairs fluctuate in the direction of magnetic field.
 It is also interesting to see how these fermionic pairs respond to the electromagnetic fields.
 The fluctuation of fermion pairs in LLL as shown in Fig.~\ref{sfa_self_energy} is a response to the polarization of the electromagnetic field and would reveal various properties of the system in presence of magnetic field.
 Also the response to the electromagnetic field at $T\ne 0$ due to the thermal fluctuation of charged fermion pairs in LLL would also be very relevant for the initial stages of the noncentral heavy-ion collisions where the intensity of the generated magnetic field is very high.

 Now in one-loop photon polarization in Fig.~\ref{sfa_self_energy} the effective fermionic propagator in strong field approximation is represented by a doubled line and the electromagnetic vertex remains unchanged~\footnote{This is not very apparent from the momentum space effective propagator in (\ref{prop_sfa}) because of the presence of the projection operator.
 In Ref.\cite{ferrer} the Ward-Takahasi identity in LLL for fermion-antifermion-gauge boson in massless QED in presence of constant magnetic field was shown to be satisfied by considering the effective fermion propagator, bare vertex and free gauge boson propagator in ladder approximation through Dyson-Schwinger approach in a representation where the fermion mass operator is diagonal in momentum space.} and denoted by a crossed circle.
 As mentioned earlier that the spin of the fermions in LLL are aligned in the direction of the magnetic field because of the projection operator in (\ref{prop_sfa}).
 In QED like vertex with two fermions from LLL make the photon spin equals to zero in the field direction~\cite{gusynin} and there is no polarization in the transverse direction.
 Thus the longitudinal components ({\it i.e}, (0,3)-components) of QED vertex would only be relevant.